C2SM/c2sm.github.io/docs/models/icon/large_use_cases.md

 ### 1.3 Activate Test in a CI Pipeline
 If you followed the steps above in [1.2 Local testing](large_use_cases.md#12-local-testing), everything is set to activate the test in a CI pipeline.
 Therefore, push your changes to a branch on icon-nwp and open a merge request.
 Then follow the instructions in [Member selection for generating probtest tolerances :material-open-in-new:](https://gitlab.dkrz.de/icon/wiki/-/wikis/GPU-development/Member-selection-for-generating-probtest-tolerances){:target="_blank"} for adding tolerances and references as well as best members for generating them to the CI pipeline.

+### 1.4 Small Test Case with ICON-EXCLAIM
+Now it is time to switch to ICON-EXCLAIM, which binds ICON-NWP with modules rewritten in GT4PY, so that we can test the code path in those as well.
+To that purpose, simply take the small scale test case generated above and replace the icon executable by the relevant one.

+!!! note "ICON-EXCLAIM CI"

+    When avaialble, it would also make sense to integrate your setup in the ICON-EXCLAIM testing infrastrucutre.

 ## 2. Intermediate Scale Tests